one-d-wide/netlink-bindings/README.md

 ## More complicated requests

 Let's say you have a network interface and want to assign an ip address to it.
-This is the domain of "rt-link" family.
+This is the domain of "rt-addr" family.
 It was one of the first ones created, inheriting some now-discouraged quirks, like a fixed-header - a struct that always present and may also carry some relevant data in some cases or may be just ignored (zeroed-out) for other requests.